Go Inside the Newsroom

 Buy the Book

 Participant Media’s social action campaign for PAGE ONE focuses on the importance of knowing the original source of the news you read, watch, hear and tweet and the difference between original reporting and commentary.
 TakePart is presenting "Consider the Source," a multi-part original series featuring award-winning reporters, photojournalists, and voices in digital media.

 Think winning a Pulitzer is easy?
-Found out what it takes by clicking below.
-Then click to enlarge our newspaper with information about newsrooms.
+Found out what it takes below.
+Then click to browse our newspaper with information about newsrooms.